Maszyny do recyklingu PET: Kompleksowy Przewodnik Kupującego 2026

 Decision Matrix

-An integrated linia mycia butelek PET bundles stages 1 through 6 into a single coordinated system, with shared PLC control and matched throughputs.
-Buying integrated rather than mixing components from multiple suppliers eliminates the throughput-mismatch failures that surface 4–6 months into operation.
+Zintegrowany system linia mycia butelek PET bundles stages 1 through 6 into a single coordinated system, with shared PLC control and matched throughputs.
+Buying integrated rather than mixing components from multiple suppliers eliminates the throughput-mismatch failures that surface months into operation.
 Energycle ships integrated lines from 500 to 6,000 kg/h.

 A niszczarka jednowałowa handles baled feedstock that needs primary size reduction before granulation.
 For PET-only operations the shredder often gets skipped — granulators handle whole bottles directly.
-Plants processing mixed plastic bales benefit from a shredder front end, which reduces granulator wear by 35 %.
+Plants processing mixed plastic bales benefit from a shredder front end, which reduces granulator wear.

 Ten wet PET granulator is the central machine of the entire line.
 Water injection during cutting controls dust, cools blades, dissolves water-soluble glue, and pre-rinses fines.
 A 200 kW model handles 1,000–1,500 kg/h with rotary V-knife geometry.
-Blade material — D2 tool steel vs SKD11 — determines maintenance interval, with SKD11 lasting 3–4× longer at 30 % higher CapEx.
+Blade material — D2 tool steel vs SKD11 — determines maintenance interval, with SKD11 lasting considerably longer at a higher price.

 Odśrodkowa maszyna odwadniająca